-Performance Measure (NCC Measure unless stated) 2020/21 Actual Performance 2020/21 Target 2019/20 2018/19 2017/18 Number of Active Travel Journeys 280,145 260,000 224,924 200,927 139,680 The number of children looked after children at 31st March.
-378 380 382 372 325 PAM - Average Sickness days per Full Time Equivalent 7.3 days 8.8 days 9.5 days 10.1 days 10.1 days New - The number of contacts received by Adult Services where advice and assistance was provided during the year 1,718 No Target No Data No Data No Data New - Number of new assessments completed for adults during the year 1,538 No Target No Data No Data No Data New - The active offer of Welsh was accepted 0 No Target No Data No Data No Data New - Number with a Care & Support package at 31st March 1,861 No Target No Data No Data No Data New - Number with eligible needs for Care & Support maintained by Direct Payments at 31st March 93 No Target No Data No Data No Data New - Total number of packages of reablement completed during the year.
-584 No Target No Data No Data No Data New - Reablement, maintained the need for the same level of support 95 No Target No Data No Data No Data New - Reablement, mitigated the need for support 409 No Target No Data No Data No Data New - Reablement, Reduced package of care & support 43 No Target No Data No Data No Data New - The Number of adult protection enquiries completed within 7 days from the receipt of the reported alleged abuse.
-636 No Target No Data No Data No Data New - The total number of reports of adults protection enquiries completed in the year.
-648 No Target No Data No Data No Data
+Social Services Performance Measure 2020/21 Actual Performance The number of contacts received by Adult Services where advice and assistance was provided during the year 1,718 Number of new assessments completed for adults during the year 1,538 The active offer of Welsh was accepted 0 Number with a Care & Support package at 31st March 1,861 Number with eligible needs for Care & Support maintained by Direct Payments at 31st March 93 Total number of packages of reablement completed during the year.
+584 Reablement, maintained the need for the same level of support 95 Reablement, mitigated the need for support 409 Reablement, Reduced package of care & support 43 The Number of adult protection enquiries completed within 7 days from the receipt of the reported alleged abuse.
+636 The total number of reports of adults protection enquiries completed in the year.
+648 The number of contacts for children received by statutory Social Services during the year.
+10,104

-Performance Measure (NCC Measure unless stated) 2020/21 Actual 2020/21 Target 2019/20 2018/19 2017/18 New - The number of contacts for children received by statutory Social Services during the year.
-Performance 10,104 No Target No Data No Data No Data New - The total number of children with a care and support plan at 31st March.
-978 No Target No Data No Data No Data New - The number of children becoming looked after during the year 91 No Target No Data No Data No Data New - The number where physical punishment by a parent or carer was the only factor.
-Note: Measure delayed due to 144 No Target No Data No Data No Data Covid-19 New - The Active Offer of Welsh was accepted (During assessment) 0 No Target No Data No Data No Data New - The total number of children removed (deregistered) from the child protection register during the year 148 No Target No Data No Data No Data The total number of children registered on the child protection register in the last 12 months 179 No Target No Data No Data No Data New - The total number of reports of child exploitation received during the year 62 No Target No Data No Data No Data New - The Number of Children who Ceased being Looked After during the year 92 No Target No Data No Data No Data The total number of children looked after at 31st March who have experienced three or more placements during the year 26 No Target No Data No Data No Data The total number of children who returned home during the year 36 No Target No Data No Data No Data New - The total number of contacts to statutory social services by young carers or professionals contacting the service on their behalf received during the year.
-Provided by Barnardos 74 No Target No Data No Data No Data New - Number of Foster Carers registered with the Local Authority (Inc Kinship, Supported Lodgings General and Respite) 159 No Target No Data No Data No Data
+Social Services Performance Measures 2020/21 Actual Performance The total number of children with a care and support plan at 31st March.
+978 The number of children becoming looked after during the year 91 The number where physical punishment by a parent or carer was the only factor.
+144 The Active Offer of Welsh was accepted (During assessment) 0 The total number of children removed (de-registered) from the child protection register during the year 148 The total number of children registered on the child protection register in the last 12 months 179 The total number of children on the child protection register at 31st March.
+158 The total number of reports of child exploitation received during the year 62 The Number of Children who Ceased being Looked After during the year 92 The total number of children looked after at 31st March who have experienced three or more placements during the year 26 The total number of children who returned home during the year 36 The total number of contacts to statutory social services by young carers or professionals contacting the service on their behalf received during the year.
+Provided by Barnardos 74 Number of Childrens Residential Fostering Beds 21 Number of Children in care proceedings during the year 44 Number of Foster Carers registered with the Local Authority (Inc Kinship, Supported Lodgings General and Respite) 159